Mapping AI Tools to Every Phase of Your SDLC

 Beyond Tools: A Strategic Approach to AI Adoption in Your SDLC

 Simply adopting a collection of AI tools for your SDLC is not a strategy.
 Without a cohesive plan, teams end up with inconsistent usage, unclear ROI, and a failure to realize the full potential of AI.
-The difference between teams that see transformative results and those that see marginal gains is almost always the quality of their adoption strategy.
+The difference between teams that see transformative results and those that see marginal gains is almost always the quality of their adoption strategy and the context infrastructure underneath it.

 1. Reactive: Ad-hoc, individual use of AI with no governance or measurement.